andymeneely/project-timber-wolf/scenarios/rivercity/booklet.md

 Plan for the second heist by setting new planning tokens.
 You no longer need a planning token on your current location.

-You may not use Fixer abilities during this planning phase.

 # The Final Score: Part 1